-This course includes all the information you need to refresh your knowledge skills and attitude in relation to your role and responsibilities in identifying children at risk of harm.
-The course materials if completed thoroughly can support you in your exceeding journey in relation to evidence for 2.2.3 – Child Protection – Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.
+This course includes all the information you need to refresh your knowledge, skills, and attitude regarding your role and responsibilities in identifying children at risk of harm.
+The course materials, if completed thoroughly, can support you in your exceeding journey in relation to evidence for 2.2.3 – Child Protection – Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.

 Handouts can be utilised to provide further information now or at a later time to recall knowledge.
 They also can be a confirmation of the vast knowledge you already have.
 Collate them into a book or file for future reference.

 Audits are optional.
-If you choose to complete them they can help you to find the strengths and areas of improvement of your service’s processes, practices and the environment.
-The information from these is to guide you with what to look for when completing a self-assessment and be added to your Quality Improvement Plan (QIP).
+If you choose to complete them, they can help you find the strengths and areas of your service’s processes, practices, and environment.
+The information from these guides you with what to look for when completing a self-assessment and be added to your Quality Improvement Plan (QIP).
 Information can be taken from these for individual and group critical reflection.

-Discover and Explore is where you will usually be directed somewhere, perhaps a website and asked to play and practice with the content of the website to develop the skills and knowledge necessary.
+Discover and Explore is where you will usually be directed somewhere, perhaps a website and asked to play and practice with the website’s content to develop the skills and knowledge necessary.

 Watch and listen includes visual and auditory learning through applications or links such as Youtube or Vimeo.

 Everything you will learn in this course (course outcomes) is listed in the attachment below as a contents page.
-You can look at this list to see all the topics you will learn and refresh your knowledge on.
-As you move through this course this list and all other downloads (handouts, brain activities and audits) can then be printed and made into a book or used to create a file.
+You can look at this list to see all the topics you will learn and refresh your knowledge.
+As you move through this course, this list and all other downloads (handouts, brain activities and audits) can then be printed and made into a book or used to create a file.

 Please download and read the following document for a referral before commencing the course.